-International Student Orientation is designed to help you adjust your body clock, acclimate to the campus, organize many practical matters, and make new friends.
+International Student Orientation is designed to help you acclimate to the campus, organize many practical matters, and make new friends.
 Residence hall room assignments are made prior to International Orientation so international students move directly into their rooms on the official arrival day.

 You will want to bring about $500-$1,000 USD in traveler cheques or currency.
 This provides for immediate expenses such as personal items, supplies for your room, books, and entertainment during your first two weeks.

-Hiram College Institute Week begins at the conclusion of International Student Orientation.
+Hiram College First Days coincides with International Student Orientation.
 All new students are required to participate.
-The Week is designed to help you connect with faculty members, staff, and other new students, introduce you to campus services, make (more!) new friends, and begin the academic experience at Hiram.
+The Week is designed to help you connect with faculty members, staff, and other new students, introduce you to campus services, make new friends, and begin the academic experience at Hiram.

 Bring a big SMILE!
-International Orientation and Institute provide many fun activities and we hope you enjoy this introduction to Hiram!
+International Orientation and First Days provide many fun activities and we hope you enjoy this introduction to Hiram!